sunzihan23/tp/docs/UserGuide.md

 ### Adding a student : `add`
 Adds a student to the list of students in the selected course that the user is overseeing.

-**Format:** `add n/NAME e/EMAIL t/ENUM_TAG`
+**Format:** `add n/NAME e/EMAIL t/TAG`
-* `NAME`: Student names are case-sensitive and should only contain alphabets and some specified special characters (, / - ‘).
+* `NAME`: Student names can only contain alphabets and some special characters (, / - ‘).
+Note that alphabets in the input for `NAME` are case-sensitive.
-* `EMAIL`: NUS undergraduate student’s email, in the format of exxxxxxx@u.nus.edu.
-Alphabets in the email are case-insensitive.
+* `EMAIL`: NUS undergraduate student’s email, in the format of "exxxxxxx@u.nus.edu".
+Note that the alphabets in the input for`EMAIL` are case-insensitive, and they will all be stored and displayed as uppercase letters.
+For example, using `e/e1234567@u.nus.edu` or `e/E1234567@U.NUS.EDU` will both result in `e1234567@u.nus.edu` being added as a student's `EMAIL`.
-* `ENUM_TAG`: A pre-defined enumerated tag.
-Valid tags: good, average, poor.
-Inputs for tags are case-insensitive.
+* `TAG`: A pre-defined tag that represents a student's performance level in the selected course.
+The valid tags are `GOOD`, `AVERAGE` and `POOR`.
+Note that the input for `TAG` is case-insensitive, and they will all be stored and displayed as uppercase letters.
+For example, using `t/good` or `t/GOOD` will both result in `GOOD` being added as a student's `TAG`.

 **Examples:**
 * `add n/Susan Tan e/e0946283@u.nus.edu t/GOOD`